Terry’s non-conventional, lightly sweetened, moist, extra banana banana bread recipe made with oven-roasted bananas!

 Everything You Know About Baking Goes Out the Window With This Recipe

-With baking, we all know there’s a order to the way things should be mixed, almost like a baking golden rule – you work on the wet ingredients, then add in the dry ingredients after.
+With baking, we all know there’s an order to the way things should be mixed, almost like a baking golden rule – you work on the wet ingredients, then add in the dry ingredients after.
 If you’re Terry, you will throw that rule out the window and not care and mix everything together in a bowl in no particular order.
 His method actually works – for this recipe anyway.
-If you’re feeling lazy, save yourself from some extra dish washing and just throw everything together into the bowl and mix it together.
+If you’re feeling lazy, save yourself from some extra dishwashing and just throw everything together into the bowl and mix it together.

-If you you want to bake by the book then mix the wet ingredients with the sugars first and then mix in the dry ingredients after.
+If you want to bake by the book then mix the wet ingredients with the sugars first and then mix in the dry ingredients after.
 The incentive for doing it this way is you have a bit more control of how much you mix the batter.
 The less you mix the batter, the less dense the banana bread will be.
 I personally do it this way (that’s why the batter doesn’t look fully mixed) but Terry’s method works as well.

 What Do You Do When Your Cakes Get Stuck to the Pan?
 Absolutely Nothing.
-You Prevent It. 😛
+So You Prevent It. 😛

 I hate it when my cakes get stuck to the pan.
 I have not figured out a way to get it out without ripping it or ruining it so I prevent it by buttering the pan and then lining it with a strip of parchment paper so it can ever get stuck at the bottom – ever.